-Packed full of fresh and seasonal vegetables, Minestrone is a comforting Italian vegetable soup made with beans, pasta, and a nourishing tomato-based broth.
-This hearty, vegetable-filled, Homemade Minestrone Soup Recipe is the perfect anytime healthy solution to beat the chilly winter months.
+Minestrone Soup is a comforting Italian vegetable soup made with beans, pasta, and a nourishing tomato-based broth.
+Packed full of fresh and seasonal vegetables, this hearty, vegetable-filled, Homemade Minestrone Soup Recipe is the perfect healthy solution to beat the chilly winter months.

 What is Minestrone?